gracefulife/clova-developer-guide/en/Terms.md

 </div>

 ### Clova extension {#ClovaExtension}
-A web application that provides extended capabilities to Clova for more diverse user experience, including the capability of controlling IoT devices at home or 3rd party services such as music, shopping, banking.
+A web application that provides extended capabilities to Clova for more diverse user experience, including the capability of controlling IoT appliances at home or 3rd party services such as music, shopping, banking.
 It is commonly called an extension and the Clova platform currently supports and provides two types of Clova extensions.
 * [Custom extension](#CustomExtension)
 * [Clova Home extension](#ClovaHomeExtension)

 ### Clova Extension Kit (CEK) {#CEK}
-A platform that provides tools and interfaces for developing Clova extensions.
+A platform that provides tools and interfaces for development of a Clova extension.
 It supports [communication between Clova and extensions](/CEK/CEK_Overview.md).

-### Clova Home API {#ClovaHomeAPI}
-APIs that control IoT appliances.
-They use the [Clova Home extension message](#ClovaHomeExtensionMessage) format.
-See [Clova Home API](/CEK/References/Clova_Home_API.md) for more details.

 ### Clova Home extension {#ClovaHomeExtension}
-Extensions that provide the service of controlling IoT appliances.
+An extension that provides a service for controlling IoT appliances.
 See [Building Clova Home extension](/CEK/Guides/Build_Clova_Home_Extension.md) for more details.

-### Clova Home extension message {#ClovaHomeExtensionMessage}
+### Clova Home extension message {#ClovaHomeExtMessage}
-Messages used by [Clova Home extensions](#ClovaHomeExtension) when they exchange data with [Clova Extension Kit](#CEK) to control IoT appliances.
-See [Clova Home extension message](/CEK/References/Clova_Home_Extension_Message_Format.md) for more details.
+Messages used by [Clova Home extensions](#ClovaHomeExtension) when they exchange information with [Clova Extension Kit](#CEK) to control IoT appliances.
+See [Clova Home extension message](/CEK/References/CEK_API.md#ClovaHomeExtMessage) for more details.

 ### Clova Interface Connect (CIC) {#CIC}
 A platform that serves as an interface between Clova and a client aiming to provide AI assistant services, such as PC/mobile apps, mobile devices or home appliances.
 See [CIC overview](/CIC/CIC_Overview.md) for more details.

-### Clova Auth API {#ClovaAuthAPI}
-An API used by clients to obtain [Clova access tokens](#ClovaAccessToken).
-See [Clova Auth API](/CIC/References/Clova_Auth_API.md) for more details.

 ### Content Template {#ContentTemplate}
 Standardized formats for displaying content returned from CIC.
 See [Content template](/CIC/References/Content_Templates.md) for more details.